openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/objectstorage-monitoring.rst

    Controller object is determined and instantiated for the request.

 -  ``update_stats(self, metric, amount, sample_rate=1)`` Increments the supplied
-   metric by the given amount.
+   meter by the given amount.
 This is used when you need to add or subtract more that one from a counter, like incrementing "suffix.hashes" by the number of computed hashes in the object replicator.

 -  ``increment(self, metric, sample_rate=1)`` Increments the given counter
-   metric by one.
+   meter by one.

 -  ``decrement(self, metric, sample_rate=1)`` Lowers the given counter
-   metric by one.
+   meter by one.

--  ``timing(self, metric, timing_ms, sample_rate=1)`` Record that the given metric
+-  ``timing(self, metric, timing_ms, sample_rate=1)`` Record that the given meter
    took the supplied number of milliseconds.

 -  ``timing_since(self, metric, orig_time, sample_rate=1)`` Convenience method to record
-   a timing metric whose value is "now" minus an existing timestamp.
+   a timing meter whose value is "now" minus an existing timestamp.

 Note that these logging methods may safely be called anywhere you have a logger object.
 If StatsD logging has not been configured, the methods